 WELCOME TO PROJECT 60

-It's common to say "I can't believe it, how did this happen?" and truly, as strange as it may sound, this realization lands on most of us without prior preparation.
+People tend to say "I can't believe it, how did this happen?"
+And truly, strange as it may sound, for most of us this realization lands without any preparation.
+We prepare for a bar or bat mitzvah - so why not for turning 60?

 THE PROJECT

-I chose wood because it allows me the most possibilities.
-I can glue, add infinite layers of paint, and also sand and remove parts.
+I chose wood because it gives me the most freedom.
+I can glue, add endless layers of paint, and also sand and remove parts.

-I wanted a rectangle that would allow both vertical and horizontal work – not too narrow but also not too square.
+I wanted a rectangle that works both vertically and horizontally - not too narrow, but not too square either.
 And I wanted it to connect conceptually to the subject.

 Preparing the Surface